Taking warfarin (Coumadin)

 - You have already had blood clots in your leg, arm, heart, or brain.

-- Your doctor is worried that a blood clot may form in your body.
+- Your health care provider is worried that a blood clot may form in your body.
 People who have a new heart valve, a large heart, a heart rhythm that is not normal, or other heart problems may need to take warfarin.

 When you are taking warfarin, you may be more likely to bleed, even from activities you have always done.